furkanoruc/Churn-Prediction-Project/README.md

 Project includes extensive data preprocessing, feature engineering and ensemble machine learning implementations.
 In the imbalanced dataset, 0.90 ROC-AUC score is achieved.
 Features' roles in the prediction are explained through decision trees.

+Please refer to following files for the code and presentation:
+Code.ipynb
+Presentation.pdf